The Astrologer (1976 film): Release

 The Astrologer was set for release on January 14, a Wednesday, and "very deliberately so.
 'The astrological aspects for the picture’s release were considered,' Denney confirmed for United Press International’s Vernon Scott.
 'Even though it includes some heavy knowledge about astrology.”

 There are conflicting reports of whether the movie was officially released, likely due to its liberal use of copyrighted music.

 The film was lost until the American Genre Film Archive recovered it in "a batch of 1,000 pornographic prints."
 A successful Indiegogo campaign resulted in the film being digitized.
 As of 2021, the film was available on The Internet Archive.

 Reception

+Linda Gross for The Los Angeles Times panned the film's acting and script, calling it "a poor imitation" of 1947's Nightmare Alley.

 Don Shanahan of Every Movie Has a Lesson called the film, "a treat of a trainwreck" and "one filmmaker’s passion project is another man’s vanity film."
 Clint Worthington of The Spool wrote, "it can be easy to miss that feeling of discovering the diamond in the rough, that transcendently bad movie you only share with a few people you know through hushed whispers and traded bootleg tapes.
 Fear no more: thanks to delusional auteur Craig Denney, the diligent efforts of the American Genre Film Archive, and The AV Club and Daily Grindhouse's lineup of midnight showings at the Music Box, you can get that luster back with Denney's transcendently terrible fantasy-drama The Astrologer – a film that’s as good a case as any for the value of keeping a little bit of mystery in your moviegoing experience."